 A wagering taxation concession applies on totalisator off-course racing bets placed through electronic channels for professional punters who are on contract with RWWA and have annual betting turnover of at least \$500,000.
-This concession will continue until 31 July 2021.
+It is expected that this concession will continue until 1 January 2019, which is the proposed commencement date of the POC betting tax.